Stewarded by the European CMP Association (ECMPA)

 Who controls my consent data?

 The CMP retains full control over consent storage, compliance logic, and downstream signaling.
-The API is a read/write transport layer.
-It coordinates, it does not override.
+The API just moves bytes between parties.
+It can’t override anyone.
+Browser vendors have no visibility into or control over consent decisions.

 Does this require browser vendors to ship anything?